deploymenttheory/terraform-provider-jamfpro/README.md

 ## Getting Started with Examples

-# Provider Configuration for Jamf Pro in Terraform
+### Provider Configuration for Jamf Pro in Terraform

 This documentation provides a detailed explanation of the configuration options available in the `provider.tf` file for setting up the Jamf Pro provider in Terraform.

 ### Jamf Cloud Load Balancing and Cookies

-- Jamf Cloud uses a load balancer to distribute traffic across multiple web app members.
-This abstraction can cause issues with Terraform's http client when multiple instances are running in parallel.
-Where freqently the client will be communicating with different web app members, causing stating unfound resource issues.
+- Jamf Cloud uses a load balancer to distribute traffic across multiple web app members (typically 2).
+When resource's are manipulated on a given web app member, there is up to a 60 second time box until this resources changes are propagated and reflected onto the other web app(s).
+This architecture can cause issues with Terraform's http client default behaviour when multiple instances are running in parallel and also due to the speed terraform operates.
+This results in scenarios where it's very likely that a create by terraform, followed by a read (for stating) will freqently communicate with different web app members during a terraform run.
+This causes stating 'unfound' resource issues.
-- To mitigate this please use the `jamfpro_load_balancer_lock` (which enforces a single cookie across all parallel instances of Terraform operations) which extracts the correct cookie on first run from Jamf Pro and utilises it thereafter across all other sessions.
+- To mitigate this please use the `jamfpro_load_balancer_lock` (which enforces a single cookie across all parallel instances of Terraform operations).
+This feature on first run obtains all available web cookies (jpro-ingress) from Jamf Pro and selects and applies a single one to the http client for all subsequent api calls during the terraform run.
 This is eqivalent to a sticky session.
 - For non Jamf Cloud customers, with load balanced configurations please use `custom_cookies` and configure a custom cookie to be used in all requests instead.

 ### Concurrency